Hotels History Places To Visit Incredible Vacations About North Cyprus

 Lapidary Museum

-Sultan Mahmud II.
-Lapidary
+Sultan Mahmud II Lapidary The Sultans Library

 Copyright © 2006, North Cyprus Hotel and Holiday Guide.